Posted on May 21, 2012

 Federal law does not require licensing of gun owners or purchasers.

 In general, licensing laws fall into two broad categories.
 Some jurisdictions mandate that prospective firearm purchasers obtain a permit or license prior to purchase.
 These laws are sometimes known as “permit to purchase” licensing schemes.
 The permit to purchase typically has a limited duration (though some jurisdictions employ permits to purchase with a long duration) and may apply to the purchase of a limited number of firearms.
 Other jurisdictions require a license to own a firearm.
 Unlike a permit to purchase, a license to own or possess a firearm generally has a longer duration and entitles the holder to possess firearms so long as the license remains valid.
 Some jurisdictions employ both permits to purchase and licenses to possess, depending on the type of firearm.
 Other jurisdictions require one license for both purchase and possession.
-State licensing laws vary significantly.
-This summary is intended to highlight the most pertinent features of those laws.

 States that Require Firearm Safety Training or a Safety Exam Prior to Issuance of a License or Permit